Entropic bottlenecks to nematic ordering in an $RP^{2}$ apolar spin model: Results and Discussions

+Fig.~\ref{fig:1}(a) depicts a 3D mesh plot of the density of microstates as a logarithmic $\log p(e, S_{n})$ over the selected plane of variable pairs of energy per site $e$ and nematic order parameter $S_n$.
+The minimum height of the entropic tunnel identifies the rarest configuration space, or highest entropy barrier, near $(e,S_{n}) = (-1.122, 0.14)$.

+Fig.~\ref{fig:1}(b) presents the same $p (e, S_{n})$ data as contours projected on the ($e, S_n$) plane.
+There is a significant {\it sparseness} between two special energies, with population-rich segments on either side.
+Superimposed on the contours are plots of quasi-statically guided canonical averages of ($e, S_{n}$) dashed and solid lines from BMC and EAMC protocols, respectively.
+The lines match at high energies, but part company and evolve differently over energies below a transformation energy, when the EAMC protocol enables the system to traverse the sparse regions to find a novel nematic phase.
+The BMC protocol is seen to differ from this path, and has been reported to proceed to a BKT-type transition.

+The polar angles of the $(n=3)$ rotations seem to contribute to the branching characteristics of the model.
+The non-Abelian nature of the $SO(3)$ group operators \cite{Kunz} is plausibly responsible for the relatively small number of transition pathways.
+For the $(n=2)$ case, a local isotropic region can be transformed to a nematic cluster by a sequence of azimuthal angle increments of the site directors.
+The connecting configurations are dense, as an exponentially large number of equivalent pathways can be generated, by shuffling the given sequence of incremental Abelian rotation operations.
+For the $(n=3)$ case however, a random shuffling of non-Abelian angle increment operations will not in general generate the same nematic cluster: only a particular sequence of operations will do this.
+The pathways to access this branch with nematic long range order, are hence necessarily {\it sparse}.

-Fig.~\ref{fig:2} is the contour plot of the EAMC - derived Landau free energy $f(S_{n},T)$ projected on the ($T, S_{n})$ plane.
-There is a narrow pathway-constriction, or `bottleneck', at $T = T_{p}$.
-Fig.~\ref{fig:2} also shows that a superimposed $C_{v}$ per site has a cusp at a lower $T = T_{n}$.
-The bottleneck precedes the nematic phase, reminiscent of a finite critical droplet preceding (and inducing) symmetry-breaking.
+Fig.~\ref{fig:2} is the contour plot of the EAMC-derived canonical free energy per site $f(S_{n},T)$, projected on the equilibrium ($ S_{n}, T$) plane.
+Also superimposed on this data is $C_{v} (T)$ per site with a cusp at $T = T_{n}$.
+There is a narrow contour-constriction seen at the bottleneck centered at $T = T_{p}$, where there is a maximum curvature $C_v (T)$ point, preceding $T_{n}$.